 23andMe® brings the world of genetics to you.
-There are two service options available to choose from: Ancestry + Traits Service and Health + Ancestry Service.
-Both service options include the Ancestry Reports and features outlined in this article.
+There are multiple service options available to choose from: the Ancestry Service, Health + Ancestry Service, and 23andMe+ membership service.
+Each service option includes the Ancestry Reports and features outlined in this article.
 Learn more about the service options.

 Find out what your genetics say about your ancestry.
 23andMe analyzes variations at specific positions in your genome.
 These variations, called SNPs (Single Nucleotide Polymorphisms), have the potential to tell you about your ancestry.
 Each Ancestry Report looks at a unique aspect of your family story.